On this page:

 An LOA can be approved for up to one academic year.
 If a student anticipates being on leave for longer than one academic year, they must request an extension of their leave for up to one additional academic year, and they must complete a new LOA form with the new anticipated date of return.

 A student who takes a Medical or Personal LOA after the twelfth week of classes may have to take the subsequent semester off, which can include summer.

-Before considering a voluntary withdrawal from the Brown School, the student should consult with their academic adviser to consider all options and to assess the possible consequences to their academic record.
+Before considering a voluntary withdrawal from the Brown School, the student should consult with their academic advisor to consider all options and to assess the possible consequences to their academic record.
 The timing of a withdrawal may have an impact on both academic credits and tuition charges.
 If a student then wishes to voluntarily withdraw from the Brown School, the following formal procedure is required:

 - Complete the Request to Withdraw form on the Brown School Hub.
 The effective date of withdrawal will determine the student's grades and any tuition refund.

 - Meet with the assistant director of financial aid, who will advise the student regarding tuition and financial aid implications.

 - Meet with the registrar, who will advise the student on implications resulting from a voluntary withdrawal.

 During any semester, a student who has not enrolled for fall or spring courses, who has not attended the classes for which they are enrolled, and who has not initiated a leave of absence or a voluntary withdrawal will be administratively withdrawn from the Brown School by the fourth week of the current semester.

 - This option may only be applied a maximum of two times for the same course.

 - Students must register for the same course number, although the instructor may be different.
 If the course is no longer offered, students may not substitute an alternative course.

 - The original course will remain on the transcript and be designated with an "R" next to the original grade to indicate that the course was repeated.